dleufer/General-Resources/programming-resources/testing-101.md

 * [Hontas Bowling](https://github.com/hontas/bowling-game-kata)

 ### Behavior Driven Development
 BDD and TDD work very well together.
-BDD says that before you start writing your tests, you should plan appliation behaviors with users, marketers, and managment.
+BDD says that before you start writing your tests, you should plan application behaviors with users, marketers, and managment.
 Then you move on to writing code, maybe with TDD.
 * [Toptal on BDD](https://www.toptal.com/freelance/your-boss-won-t-appreciate-tdd-try-bdd)
 * [Wikipedia on BDD](https://en.wikipedia.org/wiki/Behavior-driven_development#Principles_of_BDD)